vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 ![image](/assets/2025-09-16/050.png)

 The *Load Document* button triggers a refresh of the dynamic data source.
-When pressed, the placeholders are replaced with the current variable values and the application pulls the latest data from SAP.
+When tapped, the placeholders are replaced with the current variable values and the application pulls the latest data from SAP.

 ![image](/assets/2025-09-16/060.png)